World Plants Logo

 Propagation

 The tree is mainly propagated through the germination of seeds.
 The seeds are soaked in warm water for 24-48 hours while the water cools.
 After the seeds get drained, they place them in an equal parts mixture of sharp sand and peat moss to start the process of stratification.
 They are also treated with a fungicide.
-Then they seal the seeds in a bag mixed with peat and stored at 1-4° C for 60-120 days.
+They then seal the seeds in a bag mixed with peat and stored at 1-4° C for 60-120 days.
 They can also be propagated by cuttings.

 Ethnobotanical Uses (Disclaimer)